 Also listed include maltodextrin, citric acid, beetroot extract (for color), natural flavor, sucralose, and silicon dioxide.

 This is a lot of ingredients; however, I don’t believe the vitamins and minerals provide any energy, help in focusing, or weight loss, in healthy people.
-I believe the AdvoCare company, for the most part, agrees with me because both the website and the pdf document for the product, they indicate that the “key ingredients” in the Spark Energy Drink are:
+I believe the AdvoCare company, for the most part, agrees with me because both the website and the pdf document for the product, indicate that the “key ingredients” in the Spark Energy Drink are:

 - B-vitamin complex (thiamine, riboflavin, niacin, vitamin B-6, vitamin B-12, and pantothenic acid),

 - GABA (gamma-aminobutyric acid)

 In other words, these 11 ingredients put the “spark” in Spark Energy Drink.
 Since they are said to be the most important, I will only look at the relevant research on these ingredients.

 Spark Energy Drink Mix contains various amounts of the B vitamins such as riboflavin, niacin, vitamin B-6, vitamin B-12 and pantothenic acid.
 The B vitamins help us turn food into energy.
 They also help us store energy (in the form of carbs and fat).
 Many energy drinks contain B vitamins (especially B6 and B12) but there just isn’t any good proof that they improve energy levels in healthy people—such as the way caffeine would.

 Likewise, I’m not aware of any good proof that B vitamins help people lose weight.
 Vitamin B12, in particular, has a big reputation in some circles that it helps weight loss.
 I’ve looked into this but can’t find any evidence it does.